parth0081/MACHINE-LEARNING-HANDS-ON-PROJECTS/BOOK RECOMMENDATION SYSTEM/DATA/README.md

 b) Users.csv ---- this includes the data of the users like:

-USER ID, Location and AGE
+USER ID, Location and AGE.

 c) Ratings.csv ---- this includes the book rating information like:

-USER ID, ISBN and book-rating
+USER ID, ISBN and book-rating.